isaac-kami/ParaviewFenicsOciCloud/README.md

 <b>Fenics and Paraview hosts to access the Object Storage</b>

-In order to access the Object Storage from Fenics instance and Paraview instance, you will need to configure OCI CLI on both of them.
+To access the Object Storage from Fenics instance and Paraview instance, configure OCI CLI on both of them.
 Make sure you add the public .pem key in the User/API Keys from OCI Cloud , otherwise you will not be able to upload or download to/from the Bucket.

 For setting up the OCI CLI and the API Keys in Oracle Cloud, follow this tutorial: <a href="https://isaac-exe.gitbook.io/various-tutorials/tutorials/1.-deployment-instance/install-and-configure-oci-cli#2-configure-oci-cli">Configure OCI CLI </a>

 Perform a few tests to check if configuration was properly done: